GPCRmd/gpcrmd-docs/source/cross-receptor-analysis.rst

 4. **N clusters**: The number of clusters the systems will be classified into and displayed in the dendrogram
 5. **Show reversed residue pairs**: Display each interaction twice in the heatmap, with the order of interacting residue pairs reversed (e.g.: 1x24-7x27 and 7x27-1x24).

 After selecting your preferred options, click **Apply** to refresh the page with the new parameters.
+Use the **download** icon to download a CSV file with the displayed interaction values.

 Customized dataset
 ******************